 Typically, workers’ compensation covers all medical expenses required to diagnose and treat your work-related injury or illness.
 This can include medications, surgeries, doctor’s appointments, and more.

 If your injury or illness prevents or limits you from working during your recovery, workers’ compensation may provide disability benefits to help cover a portion of your lost wages.
-Disability benefits are typically separated into four categories, depending on the severity of your injury:
+There are different types of disability benefits that may be available to you at different stages of your claim.

 If an employee dies due to their work-related injury or illness, their spouse, children, or other dependants would be entitled to death benefits and other funeral costs.

 There are many ways a worker can become injured on the job.
 Below are some of the most common causes of workplace accidents our attorneys see.
-If your work-related injury/illness happened for one of these reasons or any reason and you need help filing a workers’ comp claim, please don’t hesitate to give us a call.
+If your work-related injury/illness happened for one of these reasons or any reason and you need help filing a workers’ comp claim, please don’t hesitate to give our Wilmington, NC, workers’ comp lawyers a call.

 Without proper technique or equipment, lifting heavy objects can cause sprains, strains, and tears.
 These injuries can be incredibly painful and may require surgery.

 Improper footwear, slick floors, and poor lighting are all contributing factors to devastating slip and falls in the workplace.
 Falls can result in broken bones, dislocated joints, and even brain injuries.